 I like this site because you can dip in and out as much or as little you like.
 You can complete surveys when sat in the car (although not best when driving), waiting for a bus or sat at work when your boss isn’t looking.
 The surveys can be quite interesting too and cover a whole range of topics.

-OnePoll has also introduced an app, which is far easier to use compared to them main site when you’re on your phone.
+OnePoll has also introduced an app, which is far easier to use compared to the main site when you’re on your phone.
+You can also arrange for the app to send notifications to your phone when new surveys are available.

 OnePoll also runs a referral scheme.
 If you refer somebody and they complete a survey, you receive 50 pence.
 When they reach £20, you receive £1 and then £2.50 when they reach £40.
 You can refer up to 15 people, which could make you a decent amount of cash.